noahehall/theBookOfNoah/0current/aws/exams/services/compute/lambda.md

     - add code to check for and reuse existing connections
     - use tmp space as transient cache
     - check that bg processes have completed
+- fn design
+  - separate core business logic from the handler event
+    - you should be able to run unit tests WITHOUT knowing how the fn is configured
+  - create moduler functions with single responsibilities
+    - i.e. decompose your fns into discrete lambdas
+  - ensure your fns are stateless and keep state in a store
+    - dynamodb: state that scales horizontally
+    - elasticache: faster than dynamodb especially if the lambda is within a vpc
+    - s3: the least expensive option, but with lower throughput and for state that doesnt change rapidly
+  - build for low memory & storage space
+    - bundling & treeshaking
+    - minimize dependencies and deployment size
+- code patterns
+  - include logging statements: are automatically written to cloudwatch
+  - always return the appropriate response to indicate success/failure
+  - use env vars for operational params and senstive vars reducing the need for redeployments
+    - lambda encrypts the env with the CMK provided to your account for free, or provide your own

 ### anti patterns